alexandremendoncaalvaro/doom-fire-algorithm/README.md

 <https://alexandremendoncaalvaro.github.io/doom-fire-algorithm/>

 ## My challenges:
-- I'm using only one for loop to iterate over table cells (pixels), besides two nesteds.
+- I'm using only one for loop to iterate over table cells (pixels), instead off two nesteds.
 - I'm using Revealing Module Pattern (IIFE)

 ---